subshell/o-neko/docs/chapters/ABOUT_ONEKO.md

 In O-Neko as well as in this documentation we often use terms that may be misunderstood for something else.
 We want to clarify what specific words mean in the context of O-Neko.

+### Project
-* **Project:** A project is the entry point for deploying an application with O-Neko.
+A project is the entry point for deploying an application with O-Neko.
 Projects have a direct association with a Docker image.
 Theoretically you can also have multiple projects referencing the same Docker image.
 A project can have multiple versions.
 Projects can be configured using configuration templates.

+### Project Version

-* **Project Version** or **Version**: A project version is associated with a tag of the project's docker image.
+A project version is associated with a tag of the project's docker image.
 A project version inherits the project's configuration templates but can also override them or add entirely new configuration templates.
 A project version can be deployed and automatically updated if the docker tag gets pushed again with different contents (based on the checksum).

+### Configuration template

-* **Configuration template:** A configuration template is a native kubernetes .yaml file (e.g. a service definition).
+A configuration template is a native kubernetes .yaml file (e.g. a service definition).
 Variable placeholders like `${MY_VARIABLE_NAME}` can be used to insert O-Neko specific variables into these templates.
 The variables can be overridden in project versions to e.g. achieve slightly different configurations of versions without having to modify the templates per version.

+### Select variables

-* **Select variables:** Select variables are template variables with pre-defined values.
+Select variables are template variables with pre-defined values.
 If (e.g.) your application needs to connect to an external service E, you could have a variable consisting of the hostnames of the production, test and development versions of E and you could quickly choose which instance of E to connect to from the O-Neko dashboard.

+### Project mesh

-* **Project mesh:** A project mesh is a conglomerate of specific project versions.
+A project mesh is a conglomerate of specific project versions.
 They can be used to create "static" test setups that get automatically updated when the software changes.
 Example use case: Let's say you are developing a software that consists of multiple programs (e.g. server + tools, microservices, etc.).
 You could e.g. set up a project mesh for every major version of your software that is still actively maintained to get a "full" test setup.